Discover the Joy of Minimalist Travel: The Ultimate Carry-on Packing list for Men

 Minimalist Travel Wardrobe and Carry-On Packing List Summary

 If that was a lot to take in, don’t worry, I’ve collated all of it into the list below.
-In addition to below, I also travel with
+In addition to the below, I also travel with

 If you’re neither a runner nor a digital nomad, you’ve got even more space in your travel pack.